Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 #### Towards a Conceptual Model of Classes and Objects in Ruby: resolving the problem of "the One and the Many"

 How is that we are able to use a term like "dog" and make it applicable to so many different beings in the world?
 We've got chihuahuas, pugs, poodles, golden retrievers, mastiffs, and the list goes on.
-Is there some universal essence that allows us to group certain paricular beings together into one distinct category?
+Is there some universal essence that allows us to group certain particular beings together into one distinct category?

-This problem of universals and particulars, also known as the problem of "the One and the Many", is not a new one.
+This problem of _universals_ and _particulars_, also known as the problem of "the One and the Many", is not a new one.
 Plato was asking the same question thousands of years ago.
 He came up with a whole theory about it, a theory we refer to as Plato's Theory of the Forms.
-Plato, of course, wouldn't have the last word on the matter, and the question still plagues computer programmers today, especially in relation to Object Oriented Programming.
-The Ruby programming language has its own answer to the question of universals and particulars and the rest of this post will be an initial attempt at beginning to build a conceptual model around how Ruby resolves that question.
+Plato, of course, wouldn't have the last word on the matter, and today, computer programmers still grapple with the problem.
+One solution they have come up with is Object Oriented Programming (OOP).
+We're going to discuss the OOP paradigm within the context of the Ruby programming language, focussing especially on how to think and talk about Ruby classes and Ruby objects.
+Consider this an initial attempt from a still nascent computer programmer at trying to conceptualize the relationship between classes and objects.

-We can think of Ruby classes as universal forms and Ruby objects as particular beings.
-A class defines an essence that predetermines or prefigures the particular objects instantiated from that class; more specifically, a class defines the behaviours and attributes (LS, OOP book) that govern what any particular object is capable of doing and the purview of any particular object's state.
+Let's begin by thinking of Ruby classes as universal forms and Ruby objects as particular beings.
+A class defines an essence that predetermines or prefigures the particular objects instantiated from that class; more specifically, a class defines the _behaviours_ and _attributes_ (LS, OOP book) that govern what any particular object is capable of doing and the purview of any particular object's _state_ (the italicized words are emphasized because they are semantically loaded terms within the OOP paradigm, at least Ruby's implementation of it).

 Both behaviours and attributes are defined within a class, but before any object is created, or instantiated, the behaviours and attributes exist only _in potentia_; that is, they exist as formal essential possibilities rather than as substantive particular realities.
 And in this case, contra the existentialists, _essence precedes existence_.

 Below is a visual schema of the relationship between classes and objects.
 Have a look, but don't get drowned in the details just yet.
 The rest of our discussion will be concerned with explaining this schema in more detail.
 Refer back to it as desired.